Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Introduction

 The idea of deriving topological notions from computational properties has been introduced in Escardó's synthetic topology \cite{escardo2004synthetic} and similar ideas have been explored in Taylor's abstract stone duality \cite{TaylorP:lamcra,TaylorP:fofct}.

-Constructive dependent type theory is well-suited for the implementation of these concepts and thus naturally there already exists some implementations in proof assistants.
+Constructive dependent type theory is well-suited for the implementation of these concepts and thus naturally some implementations in proof assistants already exist.
 One notable example is the \softwarename{CoRN} library \cite{cruz2004c}, a substantial formalization of constructive reals in the Coq proof assistant.
 Subsequent work deals with the formalization of metric spaces and compact subsets \cite{DBLP:journals/corr/abs-0806-3209, conorPhD}.
-As already mentioned in the introduction, our library follows a different approach than \softwarename{CoRN}, with the most significant difference being the treatment of equality of real numbers, avoiding the rather complicated setoid constructions.
-We think that this approach is more accessible to typical mathematicians and computer scientists that are less familiar with these constructions.
+As already mentioned in the introduction, our library follows a different approach from \softwarename{CoRN}, with the most significant difference being the treatment of equality of real numbers, avoiding the rather complicated setoid constructions.
+We think that this approach is more accessible to typical mathematicians and computer scientists who are less familiar with these constructions.

 Most results in this paper are not mathematically novel, but established facts in constructive analysis and formal topology \cite{FOURMAN1982107,Sambin1987}.
 For example, the equivalence of Bishop-compactness and compact-overtness has (although in a slightly different setting) already been shown in \cite{DBLP:journals/jucs/CoquandS05} (cf. also \cite{spitters2010locatedness}).
 However, our proofs are fully formalized in Coq and the integration within the cAERN library enables us to extract efficient programs from proofs in our theory.
 We therefore think that the implementation provides new perspectives on computational applications and can inspire more practical use cases, bridging the gap between abstract theory and concrete computation.
 Furthermore, the tools used in the cAERN library are rather elementary, building only on basic facts from computability theory.
 Thus, we believe that the proofs are more accessible to non-experts in constructive mathematics.